Currently, I am involved in setting up the European Flagship Initiative on Quantum Technologies as project manager at the University of Ulm.

 I studied physics at the University of Würzburg before I received my master degree from the University of Texas at Austin, where I worked in the group of Prof. M. G. Raizen on the elastic slowing of supersonic beams.
 In 2007, I joined Prof. T. W. Hänsch's group at the LMU and MPQ in Munich as a PhD student on the microwave nearfield potential experiment under the supervision of P. Treutlein.
 I graduated summa cum laude from the LMU in the fall of 2010.

-Together with my wife, I have a wonderful three year old daughter with whom I gladly spend most of my spare time.
+Together with my wife, I have two wonderfull daughters with whom I gladly spend most of my spare time.
 Music is an important hobby and I listen to and play a wide variety of music, ranging from jazz to progressive rock.
 I also enjoy photography, astronomy, traveling and diving.